shopware5/shopware/UPGRADE-5.3.md

 * Changed template `component_article_slider.tpl` to show provided products instead of always fetching them via ajax
 * Changed emotion preview to not save the current state before showing preview
 * Changed command `sw:thumbnail:cleanup` to search the filesystem to remove orphaned thumbnails
+* Changed the jQuery plugin `src/js/jquery.selectbox-replacement.js` to be used only as a polyfill.
+Use the CSS-only version for select fields instead.

 ### Removals